-During 2018, surveyors observed occupied behaviors at 11 of the 33 audio-visual survey stations (Table 1).
-Occupied behaviors were observed at 4 of the 6 Reserve stations and at 7 of the 27 MMCA stations.
-Occupied behaviors were observed at 2 of the MMCA stands (Table 1).
+During 2019, surveyors observed occupied behaviors at 12 of the 33 audio-visual survey stations (Table 1).
+Occupied behaviors were observed at 5 of the 6 Reserve stations and at 7 of the 27 MMCA stations.
+Occupied behaviors were observed at 3 of the MMCA stands (Table 1).

-In 2018, the annual proportion of Reserve stations with occupied behaviors was more than twice as great (0.67, 1SE = 0.19) as the proportion of MMCA stations with occupied behaviors (0.26 ± 0.08; Figure 3a).
-Overall, the annual proportion of MMCA stations with occupied behaviors appears to be tracking the proportion of Reserve stations with occupied behaviors over the study period, although there was an increase in the Reserves and no change in the MMCAs in 2018 (Figure 3a).
+In 2019, the annual proportion of Reserve stations with occupied behaviors was more than three times as great (0.83, 1SE = 0.15) as the proportion of MMCA stations with occupied behaviors (0.26 \pm 0.08; Figure 3a).
+Overall, the annual proportion of MMCA stations with occupied behaviors appears to be tracking the proportion of Reserve stations with occupied behaviors over the study period, although there was an increase in the Reserves and no change in the MMCAs in 2019 (Figure 3a).

-Occupied behaviors, as defined by circling murrelet targets, were observed at one of the Reserve stands and at one of the MMCA stands on the radar surveys in 2018 (Table 2, Figure 3b).
-Radar surveyors observed circling murrelet targets at 3 of the 14 sites (Table 2).
-Among these sites, occupied behaviors were observed at 2 of the 6 Reserve radar sites and at 1 of the 8 MMCA radar sites.
-Unlike the AV survey results, the proportion of occupied behaviors observed at the Reserve sites in 2018 did not change, while the proportion observed at MMCA sites showed a decline (Figure 3b).
+Occupied behaviors, as defined by circling murrelet targets, were observed at two of the Reserve stands and at two of the MMCA stands on the radar surveys in 2019 (Table 2, Figure 3b).
+Radar surveyors observed circling murrelet targets at 4 of the 14 sites (Table 2).
+Among these sites, occupied behaviors were observed at 2 of the 6 Reserve radar sites and at 2 of the 8 MMCA radar sites.
+Unlike the AV survey results, the proportion of occupied behaviors observed at the Reserve sites in 2019 did not change, while the proportion observed at MMCA sites showed an increase (Figure 3b).

-INLAND MURRELET COUNTS USING RADAR: 2002-2018
+INLAND MURRELET COUNTS USING RADAR: 2002-2019